harness/developer-hub/docs/first-gen/firstgen-platform/security/secrets-management/azure-key-vault.md

 1. In Azure, navigate to the **Azure Active Directory** > **App registrations** page, then select your App registration.
 (For details, see Azure's [Quickstart: Register an application with the Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v1-add-azure-ad-app).)
 2. Copy the **Application (client) ID** for the Azure App registration you are using, and paste it into the Harness dialog's **Client ID** field.
 3. Copy the **Directory (tenant) ID** of the Microsoft Entra ID where you created your application, and paste it into the Harness dialog's **Tenant ID** field.
-(For details, to 5o Microsoft Azure's [Get values for signing in](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#get-values-for-signing-in) topic.)
+(For details, go to Microsoft Azure's [Get values for signing in](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#get-values-for-signing-in) topic.)

 ### Option: Enter Subscription